odelevingne/CV/README.md

 Oliver Delevingne
 =========

-An enthusiastic and determined junior level developer with a passion for tech, putting everything I have at improving my skill set.
-Off the back of a 3 month, full time and highly intensive web development course at [Makers Academy](http://www.makersacademy.com/), the spark has been ignited and I'm looking to delve into an exciting new career.
+An enthusiastic and determined junior level developer with a passion for tech.
+Having had a long standing desire to extend my coding skills I discovered and completed [Makers Academy](http://www.makersacademy.com/), a 3 month, full time and highly intensive web development course.
+I am now looking for my first role so that I can continue to realise my passion for web development.

 Code Examples
 -------------